kasper573/yas/packages/react-imperative-hook/readme.md

 #### Context

-A React context that holds the store that contains the currently spawned components.
+A React context that holds the store that manages all the state of react-imperative-hook.
-Has a default store, so usually don't need to use this, but it's exposed in case you need it.
+Using this is optional.
+The context already contain a default store, and the hooks are using the store internally.
+Manual use of the context and store is only necessary if you want to extend the library with custom behavior.

 #### usePredefinedSpawner